angehuy/sra_trim_asm/README.md

 ## Pipeline Overview 🧬

-This Nextflow pipeline automates the processing of sequencing data by:
+A Nextflow-based pipeline that automates the process of downloading, trimming, and assembling Illumina paired-end sequencing data using tools like SRATools, Fastp, FastQC, and SPAdes.
+Designed for reproducible and modular genome assembly analyses.

+Specifically, this pipeline:
 1. **Downloading SRA reads** from a provided accession.
 2. **Trimming** the reads using **fastp**.
 3. **Performing quality control** with **FastQC**.